P1. Risk factor reduction

 P1.1 Smoking cessation

-Smoking cessation has been shown to be effective in both sexes, in all racial and ethnic groups tested and in pregnant women (U.S. Department of Health and Human Services 1990).
+Comprehensive treatment of tobacco dependence involves providing both behavioural support and pharmacotherapy (Zwar 2014).
 International data show that smoking cessation strategies are cost effective but with a 10-fold range in cost per life-year gained depending on the intensity of the program and the use of pharmacological therapies (Ekpu 2015).
-A range of health professionals can help smokers quit (Rice 2013, Stead 2013a, Carr 2012, Sinclair 2004) but relapse is common. [evidence level I]
+A range of health professionals can help smokers quit (Rice 2013, Stead 2013a, Carr 2012, Sinclair 2004) but relapse is common [evidence level I].

 • Ask and identify smokers.
 Document smoking status in the medical record.